 The Health Commissioner immediately began an investigation into the matter and as a result, Mayor Rogers terminated the contract.
-Afterwards, the city built a temporary wooden fence around the cemetery, leaving it in shambles with open holes still displayed.
-Though numerous graves had not yet been reached and others sat exposed, a new contract for moving the bodies was never awarded.
+Afterward, the city built a temporary wooden fence around the cemetery, leaving it in shambles with open holes still displayed.
+Though numerous graves had not yet been reached and others sat exposed, a new contract for moving the bodies were never awarded.

 In 1923, the bodies from the Hebrew Burial ground were removed to other sites and the cemetery returned to the city, where the site currently serves as the site of the reservoir in Congress Park.